The Early Years

-In the Renton School District from 2nd Grade through his Junior Year at Renton High School, his parents moved to Auburn in the summer of ’65.
+LDC remained in the Renton School District from 2nd Grade through his Junior Year at Renton High School (that’d be when his parents moved to Auburn in the summer of ’65).
 LDC was introduced to Geology at a National Science Foundation-sponsored Summer School at University of Puget Sound that summer.
 He joined the Senior Class at Auburn High School in the Fall, graduating in the spring of 1966.

 Entering UPS that Fall in the Geology program, LDC attended for one year and graphically demonstrated his affinity for geology with this rock-headed observation: “I was so smart in those days, I decided college was a bunch of BS, so I quit school and joined the Army as a Private.
 I quickly found out what BS was all about!”